Clubs and Organizations

 FIAT CLUB

-Moderators: Mrs. Lewis (vlewis@bishopoconnell.org) and Ms. Hurley (khurley@bishopoconnell.org)
+Moderators: Mrs. Lewis (vlewis@bishopoconnell.org) and Mrs. Hurley-Earnest (khurley@bishopoconnell.org)

 The purpose of Fiat is to accompany young women in their faith.
 We do this by gathering together as a community to grow in virtue through fellowship, conversation, prayer, scripture, and inspiration from the saints.
 This all happens over tea!